Clustered field sedge

 - Is Clustered field sedge good for the Colorado Front Range?

-- Yes.
-Clustered field sedge is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Clustered field sedge is a well-suited groundcover for Colorado's Front Range.

 - How big does Clustered field sedge get?